Sunday, June 17, 2012

 Process Mining

-There is a research group in Eindhoven University of Technology that conducts this project, you can find more information on their site.
+Sure!
+The good news is that we can combine Process Mining with other Mining techniques like Rule Mining and etc to expand the power of our magic!
+If you are interested to know more, there is a research group at the Eindhoven University of Technology that conducts this project, you can find more information on their site.

 Today is the third year of this blog!
 I will get the data mining course next term, and I am very eager to learn and perform it in different contexts.